colobrodo/car-race/report.md

 Both the implementation of the Bounding Volume Hierarchy and the Frustum Culling are not trivial and due to their complexity I consider them beyond the scope of this project and not necessary for the number of objects in the scene to achieve a fixed frame rate.

 # Conclusions

+I implemented several graphical features, some easily customisable, such as the addition of particles, with an edge in terms of performance.
+As discussed in the previous sections, many improvements can be made in terms of performance.
+Even without these further improvements, the prototype manages to achieve the desired graphical performance with a constant framerate well above the 60 fps threshold.